Agron M Rexhepi* and Behlul Brestovci

 Keywords: Neonates; Birth Body Length; Birth Body Weight

-Citation: Agron M Rexhepi and Behlul Brestovci.
-“The Neonates' Body Length and Body Weight in Two Different Periods of Time”.Acta Scientific Medical Sciences 6.1 (2022): 32-36.
+Citation: Agron M Rexhepi and Behlul Brestovci., et al. “The Neonates' Body Length and Body Weight in Two Different Periods of Time”.Acta Scientific Medical Sciences 7.7 (2023): 16-25.

-Copyright: © 2022 Agron M Rexhepi and Behlul Brestovci.
-This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2023 Agron M Rexhepi and Behlul Brestovci., et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.